Processing math: 0%

 This problem was proposed by Anthony Becerra in the Facebook group "Romantics of Geometry".

-Consider a right-triangle $ABC$ with $\angle{ABC}=90^\circ$.
-Let $P$, $Q$ and $R$ be on sides $AB$, $BC$ and $AC$, respectively, such that $BPRQ$ is a square.
-Call $X$ the intersection of $AQ$ and $CP$.
-Prove that $BX\perp{AB}$.
+Consider a right-triangle ABC with \angle{ABC}=90^\circ.
+Let P, Q and R be on sides AB, BC and AC, respectively, such that BPRQ is a square.
+Call X the intersection of AQ and CP.
+Prove that BX\perp{AB}.

 Proof.
-By Ceva's theorem, $\frac{AH}{CH}\cdot{\frac{CQ}{BQ}}\cdot{\frac{BP}{AP}}=1$.
-By similarity, $\frac{CR}{AC}=\frac{CQ}{BC}$; $\frac{BQ}{BC}=\frac{AR}{AC}$, then, $\frac{CQ}{BQ}=\frac{CR}{AR}$.
-But, because of the Angle Bisector theorem, $\frac{CR}{AR}=\frac{BC}{AB}$.
-Now, as $\triangle{APR}\sim\triangle{CQR}$, it follows $\frac{BP}{AP}=\frac{CR}{AR}=\frac{BC}{AB}$.
-Back to Ceva: $\frac{AH}{CH}\cdot{\frac{BC^2}{AB^2}}=1$, which implies the perpendicularity by the converse of Euclid's theorem.
+By Ceva's theorem, \frac{AH}{CH}\cdot{\frac{CQ}{BQ}}\cdot{\frac{BP}{AP}}=1.
+By similarity, \frac{CR}{AC}=\frac{CQ}{BC}; \frac{BQ}{BC}=\frac{AR}{AC}, then, \frac{CQ}{BQ}=\frac{CR}{AR}.
+But, because of the Angle Bisector theorem, \frac{CR}{AR}=\frac{BC}{AB}.
+Now, as \triangle{APR}\sim\triangle{CQR}, it follows \frac{BP}{AP}=\frac{CR}{AR}=\frac{BC}{AB}.
+Back to Ceva: \frac{AH}{CH}\cdot{\frac{BC^2}{AB^2}}=1, which implies the perpendicularity by the converse of Euclid's theorem.